Philanthropic Financial Planning

 Philanthropic planning allows individuals and organizations to make a thoughtful and strategic approach to charitable giving and maximize their donations’ impact.

 With philanthropic planning, donors can set goals, choose organizations, and allocate time and resources to create a lasting legacy of charitable giving.
+It also provides significant tax benefits and can involve future generations in giving back to the community.

 How do you develop a philanthropic planning strategy?